the-turing-way/the-turing-way/book/website/collaboration/ambassador-schemes/ambassador-schemes-personal-story.md

 Our final bit of advice is to build flexibility into your scheme.
 Whilst planning is a must, we found once the scheme was up and running we did need to make some changes.
-Examples of this being teaming up two scholars for a joint activity to combine their strengths and the aforementioned halfway in-person meet up, which we initially hadn't planned on but felt like a good opportunity.
+Examples of this being teaming up two scholars for a joint activity to combine their strengths and the aforementioned halfway in-person meet up, which we initially hadn't planned on but felt like it was a good opportunity.